scuzzydude/asimov/asimov.md

 [^5]: It wouldn't be a proper U.S. law without loopholes.
 For some reason, all work published before 1926 is public domain in the U.S. Thank you, Congress.

+[^6]: In the language of wonderfully creative marketing engineers, it's a PMDSR.

-[^6]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.
+[^7]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.

-[^7]: This is TexMex for *Magnum Opus*.
+[^8]: This is TexMex for *Magnum Opus*.
 Zoey, a genius, naturally identifies as Texan.

-[^8]: TexMex colloquialism, meaning dependent on context, but in most cases means "The Noisy Canadian."
+[^9]: TexMex colloquialism, meaning dependent on context, but in most cases means "The Noisy Canadian."

-[^9]:

 [^10]: This is Zoey's thinly veiled allegory, not the author's.
 He's never voluntarily watched *Titanic*.
 The author's 90's movie would be *Fight Club*.
 No social commentary...wait a minute.
 Maybe *Independence Day*?
 The *Fresh Prince* killing aliens, what billionaire is going to have a problem with that.
 Unless...